hellohuman/qa-assignment/README.md

 * Document the automated tests with sufficient detail for others to be able to run them
 * Create manual tests with sufficient documentation for others to replicate them and achieve the same results

-The candidate should also think about and suggest improvements to the application.
-This task is deliberately open ended and 5-10 suggestions is sufficient, however areas such as handling of error cases, consistency/quality of user experience, and potential security or system attack risks should be considered.

 ## API testing

+Use the publicly available [Conduit](duit.productionready.io/api/) API to create a set of automated API tests.
+This is the same API used by the site in the *User interface testing* section, and the scenarios you cover there should guide the scenarios you cover with the API tests.
+There is additionally an [API spec](https://github.com/gothinkster/realworld/tree/master/api) which describes some of the calls, though you will also need to use experimentation to learn how they function.

+## Suggestions for quality

+This last section is about applying a QA mindset to the API and user interface to suggest improvements to the application and explain why the suggestion is being made.
+This task is deliberately open ended and 5-10 suggestions is sufficient.
+Areas could include things like handling/responses to error cases, consistency/quality of user experience, relevance of API request results and thoughts on security/risk.